Rysias/cds-assignments/language-assignments/language-a1/README copy.md

 With A being frequency of node word, B being the frequency of the collocate, and AB being their joint frequency.

 ### Software Design
-As all the scripts share the
+As all the scripts share much of the same machinery, there are ample opportunity to keep the code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and [SOLID](https://www.digitalocean.com/community/conceptual_articles/s-o-l-i-d-the-first-five-principles-of-object-oriented-design).
+Below I describe how each of the SOLID principles apply to my code.

-- **Single responsibility**: Each function does one thing and one thing only, which makes them a) easier to debug and b) easier to refactor.
+- **Single responsibility**: Each function does one thing and one thing only, which makes them a) easier to debug and b) easier to refactor.On a higher level, I have also split the parts (tokenization and collocation) into different files ([`src/tokenize.py`](./src/tokenize.py) and [`src/collocate.py`](./src/collocate.py)) which further increases cohesion while lowering coupling.
-- **Open-closed**: Not too applicable as we have little functionality to add.
+- **Open-closed**: By splitting the tokenization into a separate file, I make it easier to switch the backend to another framework such as [NLTK](https://www.nltk.org/).
 - **Liskov substitution**: Not applicable as we don't work with classes.
-- **Interface segregation**: Each file (e.g. [`collocate_corpus.py`](./collocate_corpus.py)) has more or less only base python dependencies.
-This makes it easier to change implementation details.
+- **Interface segregation**: I segregate interfaces on two levels.
+    1. Each script (e.g. [`collocate_single_txt.py`](./collocate_single_text.py)) has minimal dependencies, which lowers coupling.
+    2. By splitting functionality as described earlier, I make testing and changing files less dependent on external dependencies.
 - **Dependency Inversion**: Not super relevant for this project, as the assignment is relatively set so we don't need to juggle different back-ends.
+However, following the other principles makes this relatively easy to implement.

 ## Usage
 TL;DR: An example of the entire setup and running the pipeline can be run using the bash-script `run_project.sh`.